-Statutory Authority

-Any awards under this solicitation would be made under statutory authority provided by a full-year appropriations act for FY 2018.
+Statutory Authority: Any awards under this solicitation will be made under statutory authority provided by a full-year appropriations act for fiscal year (FY) 2018.
 As of the writing of this solicitation, the Department of Justice is operating under a short-term "Continuing Resolution;" no full-year appropriation for the Department has been enacted for FY 2018.

-Program-Specific Information
+Project-specific Information